Kmoitra/UG-Bioinformatics-Lab-/README.md

 # Under Graduate Bioinformatics Laboratory Lessons

-<b> A protocol for 2 student labs- using Google datasets and using CC to license a project
+<b> A protocol for 2 student labs- using Google datasets and using CC to license a project <b>

 Student learning objectives (What you will learn)